 Campus Safety Training Program: Introduction to Behavioral Intervention Teams

-The Office of Community Oriented Policing Services, U.S. Department of Justice and National Institute of Justice funded the National Policing Institute (formerly the National Police Foundation) to implement a project in 2015 to track incidents of averted school violence on a national level.
+The Office of Community Oriented Policing Services (COPS Office), U.S. Department of Justice and National Institute of Justice (NIJ) funded the National Policing Institute to implement a project in 2015 to track incidents of averted school violence on a national level.
 As of April 2018, 51 reports had been filed, although it is suspected that many more incidents have gone unreported.
 An “averted incident” is defined as a planned violent attack on school grounds that is prevented before injury or loss of life has occurred.
-In tracking these incidents, five key actions have been identified to improve school safety, ranging from well-defined and practiced active shooter plans to focused plans promoting personal relationships with students.
-Also listed as a key action is the development and consistent involvement of a multi-functional case-management team for review of concerning behavior.
-These teams, commonly referred to as Behavioral Intervention Teams (BIT) are the focus of this introductory training module.
+In tracking these incidents, five key actions have been identified to improve school safety, ranging from well-defined and rehearsed active shooter plans to focused plans promoting personal relationships with students.
+The development and consistent involvement of a multi-functional case-management team for review of concerning behavior plays a critical role in improving school safety.
+These teams, commonly referred to as Behavioral Intervention Teams, are the focus of this introductory eLearning course.

-This tuition-free online training was developed by the National Criminal Justice Training Center of Fox Valley Technical College and was originally supported by cooperative agreement 2017-CK-WX-K007 by the U.S. Department of Justice, Office of Community Oriented Policing Services.
+This tuition-free online training was developed by the National Criminal Justice Training Center of Fox Valley Technical College (NCJTC) and was originally supported by cooperative agreement 2017-CK-WXK-007 by the U.S. Department of Justice, Office of Community Oriented Policing Services (COPS).

 The National Criminal Justice Training Center of Fox Valley Technical College (NCJTC) is dedicated to equipping criminal justice professionals and service providers with the right training and tools to affect lasting and meaningful change in the communities they serve.
 As a leading national criminal justice training organization, we deliver quality innovative training, expert instruction, and technical assistance solutions for combating prevailing public safety and community challenges.